WiktorOrz/Cpp-Text-Flags/README.md

 # Technologies
 This application was created using C++17 and only uses the Standard Template Library.

-### This project is shared for educational and demonstration purposes only.
+### This project is shared for demonstration and portfolio purposes only.
 Ownership and reuse may be subject to university IP policies.